 My earliest memory of gardening stems back to when I was about 10 years old.
 My mom had a small kitchen garden in the backyard where she liked to plant long rows of tomatoes, green beans and other veggies.
 I remember the sheer joy of helping tend her garden and going out daily in summer to pick beautifully ripened tomatoes.
 I didn’t realize it then, but I was simply embracing what came naturally to me.
 I come from a long legacy of gardeners, sharecroppers and farmers who have lived with their hands in the dirt for decades.

 A garden is a great teacher, so you’ll rarely find me in a garden without my camera close by to capture its lessons.
 I shoot to expose garden life so others can see how things grow and be inspired to unplug and connect with nature as often as possible.

 About plant + shoot

 plant + shoot is a creative space which allows me to combine two loves – gardening & photography – into one passion.
-When it comes to gardening, I believe a picture is worth a thousand words, especially if you are new to gardening or growing something new.
-Photography is also a great way to slow down and pay attention to the little wonders that are happening all around us.
+Photography is a great way to slow down, connect with nature and embrace the beauty and wonder around us.
+Here you’ll find tips and in-depth articles to help you learn photography and begin to see the world differently.

 Feel free to browse around and leave a comment to let me know you were here!